SATs tests and results

 Children in Year 6 sit tests Reading, Grammar, Punctuation & Spelling (GPS) and Maths

-• Maths - our average scaled score was 102.4, with 71% of children reaching the expected score of 100 or more.
+• Maths - our average scaled score was 102.8, with 71% of children reaching the expected score of 100 or more and 12% achieving 'Greater Depth'

 For a breakdown of our results across the last 3 assessment, head here.